Bulat-Ziganshin/FastECC/GF.md

 ```

 64-bit code for operations Mod(2^64-1) is essentially the same.
-The entire Butterfly computation consists of these three operations, so it can be performed in 3 CPU cycles (limited by ADC throughput).
+The entire Butterfly computation consists of these three operations, so (on Skylake) it can be performed in 3 CPU cycles (limited by ADC throughput).
 One Butterfly operation processes 8 bytes for Mod(2^32-1) or 16 bytes for Mod(2^64-1), so it will process 10/20 GB/s per core.
 NTT(2^N) require N passes over data, so its speed will be 10/N or 20/N GB/s per core.
 F.e.
 NTT(2^20) using Mod(2^64-1) operations will run at 1 GB/s per core, 4 GB/s overall!!!